 And now for our top 8 tips 👇.

 The temptation when you first start out visual storytelling is to, well, show off.
 Many novice visual storytellers pack their stories with all the bells and whistles they have at hand.

-This is particularly the case when using an intuitive and code-optional platform like Shorthand, where compelling visual techniques can be implemented in seconds.
+This is particularly the case when using a digital storytelling platform, where compelling visual techniques can be implemented in seconds.

 Our advice: take a step back and think about the purpose of your story — and, most importantly, who your story is for.

 This allows you to align your visual storytelling techniques with the expectations and expertise of your target audience.
 And, ultimately, it means that you will get better results.

 This point is made forcefully by Giles Wilson, creative director at Harpoon Productions and former editor of the BBC News Magazine.
 In his autocrat's rules for the web, Giles explains that most readers — and most human brains — don't actually want overly complex, bespoke visual 'content experiences'.

 Instead, they want control and a clear journey through the narrative.